-In the current regional climate -marked by escalating Iran‑linked hostilities and wider Middle East tensions- construction and supply contracts, amongst the others, under Saudi law are under pressure.
-To manage risk properly, parties need a clear, practical understanding of “force majeure” under Saudi law.
+In the current regional climate -marked by persistent uncertainty related to the Iran‑linked hostilities and wider Middle East tensions- construction and supply contracts, amongst the others, are under pressure.
+To manage risk properly, parties need a clear, practical understanding of “force majeure” and we will look at it under Saudi law perspective.

 Saudi law does not define “force majeure” in a single article.
 Instead, it appears through Articles 110 and 125 of the Saudi Civil Transactions Law (CTL).